Alexander-Malyshko/getting-cleaning-data-course-project/Codebook.md

     + "Activity ID" variable is then removed
 5. Tidied data is derived from #5 by performing the following
     + Required data is aggregated and grouped by subject id and activity name.
 The aggreate function is the average i.e. arithmetic mean
-    + duplicate subject id and activity name variables resulting from the aggregation is removed
     + activity names in the oberservations are converted to lowercase
     + data variable names are appened with "average_"
-6. Tidied data is saved to TXT and CSV files
+6. Tidied data is saved to TXT file